hxnk-57/consumer-group-reporting/README.md

 ```

 ## Dashboard
-The dashboard provides view of the consumer group states while the consumer group script is running or after it has finished.
+The dashboard provides view of the consumer group states during or after polling.
 To monitor the state changes start the streamlit app:
 ```
 streamlit run dashboard.py